Slong011/holiday-trip-html/README.md

 # Vacation Experience Getaway - Sydney Long

 ## Overview
-This project is a simple HTML webpage that showcases a dream vacation to New York City during the Christmas season.
+This web design class project is a simple HTML webpage that showcases a dream vacation to New York City during the Christmas season.
 It includes details about the places I would visit, activities I would do, food I would eat, and highlights of the vacation.

 ## Features
 - Detailed sections about the trip